 Job Corps is the largest technical career training program in the United States.
 The program was established in 1964, and serves adolescents and young adults ages 16 to 24.
 According to the Department of Labor, which oversees the program, Job Corps trains as many as 60,000 students yearly in 119 centers.
 According to the Job Corps website, the program provides training in over 82 industries.
 Students are normally assigned to centers close to their hometown.
 The centers are residential facilities although commuting is allowed in some cases.

 Job Corps centers have rules and regulations to help them meet the educational and societal requirements of their students.
 Not following rules can result in loss of privileges or fines.
 Following the rules can result in the students gaining privileges or an increase in pay.

 Alcohol is not permitted on center grounds.
-Students are to report to any appointments on time and show repect for others and property.
+Students are to report to any appointments on time and show respect for others and property.
 Students are not allowed to bring weapons, alcohol or drugs onto the grounds of the campuses.
 Students must not participate in gambling, hazing or fighting at any time.
-Residents are not allowed to have a vehicle and nonresidents must abide by center policies regarding vehicles.
+Residents are not allowed to have a vehicle, and nonresidents must abide by center policies regarding vehicles.
 Students are expected to follow center guidelines for appearance and cleanliness.

-Minor infractions of the rules, such as not going to class or missing curfew can result in loss of privileges, intermediate infractions, which usually occur when minor infractions are repeated can result in loss of privileges and fines and severe infractions such as drugs, assaulting another student and sexual harassment, can result in termination from the program and prosecution.
+Minor infractions of the rules, such as not going to class or missing curfew can result in loss of privileges, intermediate infractions, which usually occur when minor infractions are repeated can result in loss of privileges and fines and severe infractions such as drugs, assaulting another student and sexual harassment can result in termination from the program and prosecution.